Youth Unconditional Basic Income

-This is the third stage of our UBI (Unconditional Basic Income) implementation, after young families and the elderly.
+This is one of the three initial versions of our UBI (Unconditional Basic Income) implementation, together with young families and the elderly.

 The UBI is a fundamental reform of our social security system that recognises that the economy is changing and work is becoming more uncertain.
 Unlike the current antiquated system of targeted welfare, the UBI doesn’t penalise people as they move in and out of work, start a business, or retrain.
 It doesn’t discriminate between different forms of retraining, such as official government courses or more informal approaches like shadowing someone on their job.
 It acknowledges the people who undertake unpaid work, without whose endeavour our society would collapse.
 And most importantly it represents a civilisation dividend wherein an affluent society defines a person’s right to access resources, irrespective of their situation.
 A backgrounder on a UBI is provided here.

 The concept of a UBI is gaining traction here and around the world.
 It was featured in the TVNZ series What Next as a way to deal with an increasingly disrupted job market.
 It is also being piloted in many countries around the world including the Netherlands, Finland and Canada.
 These pilots are exciting, but they overlook the fact that trials have already been done in the 1970s, and we have had a successful UBI for many years in New Zealand; NZ Super.
 TOP intends to give young people the same opportunities that we’ve been giving those over 65 for the past forty years.